The debate over whether deadlifts engage back muscles is common in fitness circles.1

 Deadlift Workout: Should I Do Deadlift on Back or Leg Day?

 The choice to do deadlift on back or leg will depend on what the training goals the lifter is looking for in the program and the intensity of the deadlift that will be performed on that day.
-Certain beginner programs such as the Greyskull LP best powerbuilding for beginners will place the deadlift alongside back exercises such as barbell rows and/or chin ups.
+Some beginner programs, like the Greyskull LP, best powerbuilding for beginners, incorporate the deadlift alongside back exercises like barbell rows and/or chin ups.

 At lower intensity, the deadlift can be considered either a leg or back workout.
 However, at higher intensity, the deadlift may have a training day dedicated solely to itself and with some movements dedicated to the primary movers once the lifter is done with the deadlift such as hamstrings curls and good mornings.